alexa-labs/workshop-in-skill-purchasing/README.md

 ### Lab 1 - Setup and Product Configuration

-In Lab 1, you will setup the workshop prerequisities, deploy the base skill and add a product to the In-Skill Product Catalog.
+In Lab 1, you will setup the workshop prerequisites, deploy the base skill and add a product to the In-Skill Product Catalog.

 [Lab 1](./lab-1-guide.md)